 jinn – djinn – genii – genies

-The Arabian Nights tale “Story of the City of Brass follows a group of travelers searching the Sahara to find a lost city.
+The Arabian Nights tale “Story of the City of Brass” follows a group of travelers searching the Sahara to find a lost city.
 Of brass.
-Their side-quest is to locate a vessel that supposedly held a jinni imprisoned by King Solomon.
-The life of Solomon and his God-given jinn-controlling ring is a fascinating topic on its own, but this seems to be the legend that first started shoving genies into small containers.
+Their side-quest is to locate a vessel that supposedly held a jinn imprisoned by King Solomon.
+The life of Solomon and his god-given jinn-controlling ring is a fascinating topic on its own, but this seems to be the first legend that trapped a genie in a small container.

-gives Aladdin a magic ring that’s supposed to protect him in this cave.
-Far into his journey, Aladdin starts to fret and rubs his hands together like an old worrywart.
-A genie pops out of the ring and whisks Aladdin back home, magic lamp in tow.
+Back to Aladdin.
+In the original tale, Aladdin is recruited by a sorcerer to retrieve an oil lamp from a magic cave filled with traps.
+The sorcerer gives Aladdin a ring that’s supposed to protect him in this cave.
+Far into his journey, Aladdin starts to fret and rubs his hands together.
+A genie pops out of the ring and whisks Aladdin back home, oil lamp in tow.
 Aladdin’s mother sees the lamp is dirty and decides to clean it.
-Rub rub rub, another genie appears, and this one is bound to do the bidding of whoever holds the lamp.
+Rub rub rub, another more powerful genie appears, this one bound to do the bidding of whoever holds the lamp.
 Aladdin becomes rich and powerful, the sorcerer comes back to stir up trouble, people die, other people live happily ever after, so on and so on.

 This formed a pretty solid connection between genies, lamps, and wish granting.
 Because the Aladdin story was immensely popular, it entered the 18th century’s version of pop culture and has been passed on and expanded upon ever since.

 A series of popular stories and what are essentially linguistic accidents led to genies being seen as cute, funny, quirky, and often safe creatures who do little more than grant wishes and play the occasional prank.